Umberto Terracini: Early years

-Terracini was born in Genoa on 27 July 1895 to a Jewish family originally from Piedmont.
-After completing his elementary education, Umberto attended a Jewish school, whose programs corresponded to the ministerial ones, except for the addition of the study of the language and the history of Israel; he did not derive any religious interest from his family or school, even though he regularly attended the synagogue.
+Terracini was born in Genoa, Liguria, on 27 July 1895 to a Jewish family originally from Piedmont.
+After completing his elementary education, Terracini attended a Jewish school, whose programs corresponded to the ministerial ones, except for the addition of the study of the language and the history of Israel; he did not derive any religious interest from his family or school, even though he regularly attended the synagogue.
 In those years, he began to attend the Civic Library, reading popular novels of authors like Victor Hugo, Edmondo De Amicis, Émile Zola and Eugène Sue.

 Before the beginning of World War I, he approached the Italian Socialist Party and in 1913 he was enrolled in the Faculty of Law of the University of Turin.
 Terracini immediately expressed his opposition to Italy's entry into the war.
 After a pacifist rally he held on 15 September 1916 he was arrested and sentenced to a month in prison.
 After release he was drafted and sent to the front in 1917 near Montebelluna.